Twisted Insane

-Michael Johnson, known by his stage name as Twisted Insane, is an American rapper and songwriter from San Diego, California.
-He has released eleven studio albums.
+Michael Johnson, better known by his stage name as Twisted Insane, is an American rapper from San Diego, California.
+He is Married to Lady Insane and has children.
+He has released fifteen studio albums.
 He founded the record label Brainsick Muzik, signing other rappers.

 Early life

-Johnson is from San Diego, California.
-By the age of 12 he had begun writing rhymes, and has said that after his first live performance he was overwhelmed with emotion from the euphoric experience, and "immediately became addicted to performing live".
+Johnson was born in San Diego, California.
+By the age of 12, he had begun writing rhymes, and has said that after his first live performance he was overwhelmed with emotion from the euphoric experience, and "immediately became addicted to performing live".
 He left home and began traveling around the United States, selling albums.
 When his first album, Shoot for the Face, came out in 2006, he was homeless at the time.
 His first mixtape came out in 2004 Brainmatter.